pablopagano/all-in-one-mule-templates/README.md

 - **Git:**  should be installed on the system.
 - **Java:** version *1.8* or higher is required.
 Used to import **Maven** projects
 - **Anypoint CLI V4:** should be present on your system.
 Used to import **RAML** projects.
-- **Connected app**: The app requires a Connected App credentials. withe following scopes:
+- **Connected app**: The app requires a Connected App credentials, with the following scopes:
     | Component             | Scope                                    |
     |-----------------------|------------------------------------------------|
     | Design center       | Design Center Developer|